antronerds/r2-tutorials/docs/tSNE_dimensionality_reduction.md

 <a id="tSNE_dimensionality_reduction"></a>

-t-SNE / UMAP: high dimensionality reduction in R2
+Sample maps: t-SNE / UMAP, high dimensionality reduction in R2
 ========================================